SciDAS/nextflow-api/helm/README.md

 #### Give Nextflow the necessary permissions to deploy jobs to your K8s cluster.
 ````
 kubectl create rolebinding default-edit --clusterrole=edit --serviceaccount=default:default
 kubectl create rolebinding default-view --clusterrole=view --serviceaccount=default:default
 ````

 These commands give the default service account the ability to view and edit cluster resources.
 Nextflow driver pods use this account to deploy process pods.
 This creates rolebindings in the `default` namespace.
-If you are not in the default namespace, use
-`KUBE_EDITOR="nano" kubectl edit rolebinding <role-binding>` Edit the `namespace` to the one you are using, then save.
+If you are not in the default namespace, use `KUBE_EDITOR="nano" kubectl edit rolebinding <role-binding>`.
+Edit the `namespace` to the one you are using, then save.

 #### Ingress